 During Phase 2 — or "Live It!" — you continue to embrace these healthy habits to continue to lose 1 to 2 pounds a week until you achieve your goal size.
 Phase 2 is also where you learn to maintain your healthy weight.

-The Mayo Clinic Diet is based on a healthy-weight pyramid devised by the experts who created the plan.
-This pyramid is a tool that helps you manage your energy intake so you achieve healthy weight loss without feeling overly hungry.
+The Mayo Clinic Diet is based on an expert-backed healthy-weight pyramid that helps you manage your energy intake so you achieve healthy weight loss without feeling overly hungry.
 It helps you eat the right balance of fresh produce, protein, low-fat dairy, healthy unsaturated fats and even a small amount of sweets.

 The base of the pyramid is comprised of fruits and vegetables (and physical activity).
 As you move up from the base, carbohydrates — specifically whole grains and starchy vegetables — make up the next layer.
 These are followed by lean proteins and then unsaturated fats, such as nuts and olive oil.
 The tiny point at the top is reserved for sweets.